Why It’s Important To Teach Children Digital, Film & Media Literacy:

 They also deserve a safe and happy childhood, so they need to know how to sort through the noises out there.

-Media and technology nowadays have transformed how we consume
+Media and technology nowadays have transformed how we consume products, movies, stories,

-and how our children live their childhood.
+how we live our lives and how our children live their childhood.

 Today’s children are spending more time with more kinds of screens, on various platforms, all of which are designed to get children addicted at younger and younger ages.

 A recently released study found that children 0-8 years